anmcarrow/anmcarrow.testwork.telegram-alerter-bot-102018/README.md

 This code is based on the similiar [Stempher](https://github.com/stempher/monitoring_bot) repo.

-I've also add some minor changes: UTF-8 prove-strings support, parametrized Telegram API support (very useful in case of API-proxies) and so on.
+I've also added some minor changes: UTF-8 prove-strings support, parametrized Telegram API support (very useful in case of API-proxies) and so on.